paul-byford/agentic-ai-banking-playbook/README.md

 ## Why this project exists

+The impact of AI will be profound.
+A general purpose technology era that is reshaping how people live and work, like every general purpose technology era shift did before it.

+**The rise of Agentic AI is reshaping financial services.**

-Banks are rapidly evolving their use of AI, with a growing focus on **Agentic AI** — intelligent systems that can act autonomously to support customers, colleagues, and operations.
+Banks are rapidly evolving their use of AI, with a growing focus on **Agentic AI** – intelligent systems that can autonomously plan, make decisions, and execute tasks in complex environments, simulating human behaviour to deliver better outcomes for customers, staff, and operations.
+In banking, their impact will be significant, but always shaped by the need for human supervision, explainability, and regulatory control.

 This project is designed to: